m4b0/m4b0.github.io/quotes/index.md

 ➠ "Challenges are what make life interesting; overcoming them is what makes life meaningful." <br />
 ~ Joshua J. Marine

+➠ "Success each day should be judged by the seeds sown, not the harvest reaped." <br />
+~ John C. Maxwell